Al-Qaeda–Islamic State conflict: 2019–2020 Kunar offensive

 Kunar offensive (May 2019 – March 2020) was a major offensive by Taliban forces against Islamic State in Kunar province which led to conquer of their territorial stronghold and death or surrender of most IS forces.

 In April of May 2019 government forces and Taliban signed a deal in Kunar province which led to abolition of roadblocks and allowed both sides to pass through territories controlled by other side.

 In May 2019 Taliban went on offensive against the Islamic State attacking their bases in Manogai and Chapa Dara districts, advancing from Laghman in the north, while simultaneously Taliban and local uprising forces from Chapa Dara district attacked parts of Korengal valley.
 Taliban managed to take control of those areas.
 From the south through Dara-ye Nur, Maulawi Asadullah (Taliban shadow district governor for Nurgal district) and his forces continued to advance towards Mazar Dara.
-Further Taliban advances on Dewagal valley were stopped by American airstrikes which struck both Taliban and ISIS–K forces leading to 50-80 IS fighters being killed and around 100 injured.
-40 ISKP fighters surrendered to government forces in May 2019.
+Further Taliban advances on Dewagal valley were stopped by American airstrikes which struck both Taliban and ISIS–K forces leading to 50 to 80 IS fighters being killed and around 100 injured.
+Forty ISKP fighters surrendered to government forces in May 2019.
 Later that month group of foreign fighters arrived in the area to aid Islamic State.
 The group moved to Chalas and Kalaigal villages.

 In mid-June 2019 Taliban launched offensive against ISIS–K forces in Degal village of Chapa Dara district.
 After week of fighting they cleared the district.
 In the same month they attacked two bases in Korengal and Kalaigal clearing them of IS fighters.
 On 23 August ISIS–K leader Mawlawi Basir surrendered along with 110 of his fighters.